The Propaganda Network of Tech Fascism

 The existence of Evie suggests venture capital propaganda goes beyond disaffected men in their 20s and the tech and crypto class, and is targeting teen markets and young girls.

-Crypto Media
+Crypto Media and Network State Media

 Cryptocurrency has provided a platform for a new range of Bitcoin and crypto focused publications that pump tech fascist propaganda about cryptocurrency.
 Bitcoin Magazine was founded by Vitalik Buterin, creator of Ethereum.
 Dedicated to the promotion of Bitcoin, the magazine has propped up dictator and human rights abuser Bukele of El Salvador, a fanatical Bitcoin supporter who is turning the country over to tech fascists while operating a prison state and instituting slave labor.
 Coindesk is another crypto-focused magazine.
 Both also hold events and conferences.